Logs¶

 Topics are essentially bidirectional subscriptions/feeds from one portion of AMI to the other.
 For example:

-This message is a source-to-target topic such that messages are going “in” the direction of the web from the center.
+This message is a source-to-target topic such that messages are going “in” the direction of the Web from the Center.
 Conversely, there is an outward (dir = “out”) message acting as the corresponding recipient.

 This is particularly useful in identifying if messages are being received promptly, or if they are being queued up (100 messages out but 1 received means 99 are hovering somewhere in a processing queue).